ahmetozlu/vehicle_counting_tensorflow/README.md

 See required commands to install TensorFlow Object Detection API on Ubuntu in [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

+You can test that you have correctly installed the Tensorflow Object Detection API by running the following command:

+    python object_detection/builders/model_builder_test.py

-If you are still getting problem about installation after completed the installation of the packet that are given above, please check that [link](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md#coco-api-installation) out to get detailed info about installation.
+If you are still getting problem about installation after completed the installation of the packet that are given above, please check that [link](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) out to get detailed info about installation.

 ## Citation
 If you use this code for your publications, please cite it as: